ecf-segundo/radio/README.md

 Files radio.py / radio1.py / radio.sh use file radio.txt as "database"
 * Each one is an individual player.
-There is no dependency between .py and .sh files ** radio-player.py using same text file but I intend to use sqlite3
+There is no dependency between .py and .sh files ** radio-player.py using same text file but I intend to use sqlite3 File radio-player.py use sqlite3 file radio.db

-For radio.py work correctlly is necessary to have installed python3 and python3-dialog packages.
+For radio.py work correctlly is necessary lib subprocess and dialog For radio-player is necessary libs: sqlite3, dialog, bs4(Beautiful Soup 4), requestes, subprocess All of them needs python3

-Installing dependencies
-For RHEL/Centos/Fedora/...
-- sudo dnf install python3 python3-dialog

-For Debian/Ubuntu/...
-- sudo apt install python3 python3-dialog

 * Radios station of example are from Brazil as shell script for search